 - Butterfly (aka Stamp) forceps- These are used to gently grab a butterfly from a net to then photograph it before releasing it.
 The wide, spatulate tongs allow you to grip the butterfly’s closed wings near the leading edge.

-3. Enter your data and upload your voucher images to e-Butterfly.
+Enter your data and upload your photographs to e-Butterfly.

 At the end of each day of butterfly surveys, enter all of your data and photographs into e-Butterfly.
 Try not to wait on this step.
 It is better to prepare your images and enter your data as soon as possible while it is all still fresh in your mind.
 Check out the e-Butterfly quick start guide.